-DUCIVR 30-1 DEPOSITION OBJECTIONS AND STAYS
+DUCivR 30-1 DEPOSITION OBJECTIONS AND STAYS

-(a) Timely Form Objection.
+(a) Objections during depositions Timely Form Objection.

-A party must object to the form of a deposition question at the time the question is posed and must identify the basis, which may include the following:
+A party must object to the form of thea deposition question must specifically the time the question is posed and must identify the basis for the objection.